Standards of care

 An advocate is someone who will speak, act or write on your behalf throughout the standard of care process.

-Foster Care Advocacy Support Team (FAST) representatives or case officers from Queensland Foster and Kinship Care can be a support person or advocate for you, if you wish.
+Queensland Foster and Kinship Care Support Team (QFKC Support Team) representatives or case officers from Queensland Foster and Kinship Care can be a support person or advocate for you, if you wish.

 For more information, call Queensland Foster and Kinship Care on (07) 3256 6166.